rollup/rollup/docs/999-big-list-of-options.md

 }
 ```

-For each key, the first number represents the elapsed time while the second represents the change in memory consumption and the third represents the total memory consumption after this step.
+For each key, the first number represents the elapsed time while the second represents the change in memory consumption, and the third represents the total memory consumption after this step.
 The order of these steps is the order used by `Object.keys`.
 Top level keys start with `#` and contain the timings of nested steps, i.e. in the example above, the 698ms of the `# BUILD` step include the 538ms of the `## parse modules` step.

 ### Watch options